Shakespearean March Madness

 London 2012

 We won the Gold!
 The comic Gold, that is.
-The RSC took the UK by storm this summer – take a look.
-After a five-week tour of the regions, we settled in for an exciting six-week run of The Complete World of Sports (abridged) at the Arts Theatre in London which coincided with the London Olympics.
-Read more…
+The RSC took the UK by storm this summer - take a look.
+After a five-week tour of the regions, we settled in for an exciting six-week run of The Complete World of Sports (abridged) at Read more…

 OMG!
 RSC in NYC, PDQ!